 In an all too familiar scenario, Andrew Malinowski shot his wife, Helen, after she refused to reconcile with him due to his abusive conduct.
 The killing occurred on the morning of New Year’s Day, 1914, at the 2815 Spring Alley (now Way), Strip District home of Helen’s mother, Mary Zagorski.
 Helen and her two daughters had moved in with her mother to escape her husband’s abuse.

-Helen Malinowski was shot six times.
-Malinowski, a Polish immigrant steelworker, attempted suicide by shooting himself in the head immediately after the murder.
+After shooting his wife six times, Malinowski, a Polish immigrant steelworker at Pittsburgh Screw and Bolt Company, attempted suicide by shooting himself in the head.

 At trial, Malinowski’s defense emphasized the depth of his love for his wife.
 That defense failed in the face of eyewitness testimony of the shooting and he was convicted of first-degree murder on May 14, 1914.
 After his motion for a new trial was rejected, he was sentenced to death on June 13.